firasmidani/amiga/docs/_posts/2020-04-23-diauxic-shift-detection.md

 <br />
 #### How does `AMiGA` detect diauxie?

 `AMiGA` can detect those diauxic shifts (or any multi-phasic growth) when fitting growth curves.
 See [Midani et al. (2020)](https://www.biorxiv.org/content/10.1101/2020.11.04.369140v1) for description of the algorithm.
-The algorithm can be fine-tuned using three different parameters that can be adjusted in `libs/config.py` file.
+The algorithm can be fine-tuned using three different parameters that can be adjusted in `libs/config.py` file (see [Configure default parameters](/amiga/doc/configuration.html)).

 - `diauxie_ratio_varb`: dictates which variable to use for detection of multiple phases of growth.
 Select `K` for using carrying capacity or `r` for using growth rate.
 The default  vaiable is `K`.